rofr/java-training/docs/M1_Objectoriented_Java/exercises.md

 - Is something missing in the Rectangle class?
 Add it!

 ## 2. Add a Triangle class
 - Add a new kind of Shape, a Triangle.
-For simplicities sake only equilateral triangles are supported.
+For simplicity sake only equilateral triangles are supported.
 You can represent a triangle with a base and a height.
 - Make sure you override toString()
 - Modify the GeometryDemo program to include some triangles
 - Print the total area of all the shapes